Live & study in London

 The Notting Hill Carnival is second in size only to the Rio Carnival in Brazil and is the biggest street festival in Europe.
 Every August bank holiday weekend, the streets are transformed into a two-day celebration of Caribbean culture, which attracts upwards of 2.5 million visitors from all over the world.
 With its flamboyant parade, aromatic street food, loud music and ecstatic dancing, the carnival is a kaleidoscopic experience not to be missed.

 The area is quieter for the rest of the year, but no less interesting.
 Portobello Road is a popular destination, partly for its quaintly painted buildings and fashionable residents, but also for its market.
 During the week you can buy fresh produce here.
 On a Friday and Saturday the range expands significantly, with antique stalls, emerging fashion designers and second-hand merchants joining the long procession of traders.
-At its fullest, the market extends along a significant stretch of Portobello Road, surrounded by independent boutiques, which remain open during the week.
-Many people come here not to shop, but simply to soak up the atmosphere.
+At its most full, the market extends along a significant stretch of Portobello Road, surrounded by independent boutiques, which remain open during the week.

 The London Underground's Central, Circle, District and Hammersmith & City lines skirt the edges of Notting Hill, with a number of stations around the perimeter of the neighbourhood.
 From Notting Hill Gate you can catch direct buses to Prince Consort Village and the RCM, as well as Central line trains to the centre of town.